caltechlibrary/datatools/README.md

 _datatools_ is a rich collection of command line programs targetting data conversion, cleanup and analysis directly from your favorite POSIX shell.
-It has proven useful for data collaberations where individual members of a project may prefer different toolsets in their analysis (e.g. Julia, R, Python) but want to work from a common baseline.
+It has proven useful for data collaborations where individual members of a project may prefer different toolsets in their analysis (e.g. Julia, R, Python) but want to work from a common baseline.
 It also has been used intensively for internal reporting from various Caltech Library metadata sources.

 The tools fall into three broad categories

 - data transformation and conversion
 - shell scripting helpers